 There are in general two ways to pay off debt: a snowball method and a debt avalanche method.

-This method involves making the minimum of all your outstanding accounts, then focus on paying off the one with the highest interest rate.
+This method involves making the minimum of all your outstanding accounts, then focus on paying off the high-interest debt first.
 This method saves you the most interests.